Nevenall/Shift-X-CharacterSheet/design.md

 todo - add a villain and NPC version of the character sheet.
 Maybe as a tab like the bitd sheet does.

+todo - add origin to each powerset instead of character?